simonnickel/snap/README.md

 You need rules to break them, so I made up some of my own: [conventions](./conventions.md).

-Packages are created as described in [package-template.md](./package-template.md).
+Packages are setup as described in [package-template.md](./package-template.md).

 ## Package Dependencies